 Members of the University staff, including the residence life staff, maintain the right to enter a student’s room if it is feared there is imminent danger to life, safety, health or property, or other necessity in the sole discretion of the University.
 Such staff members are also authorized to enter the room and conduct a search if it is reasonably believed that a violation of University regulations or policies, or local, state or federal laws, is occurring.
 The University reserves the right to such other and further rules, regulations or policies as, in its judgment, may be necessary for the safety, care and cleanliness of the premises and for the preservation of good order therein.

-Any prohibited items found during room inspections or searches will be impounded by University staff members.
+Any prohibited items found during room inspections or searches will be disposed of or impounded by University staff members.
 Any property may be impounded by University staff members if it is prohibited under the Campus Living Policies, Housing Agreement or the Student Code of Conduct, or it is illegal under the City of Tampa ordinances, state of Florida law or federal law.
-Impounded items, with the exception of household appliances and pets, will be delivered to Campus Safety immediately upon completion of the search or inspection.
+Impounded items, with the exception of pets, will be disposed of or delivered to Campus Safety immediately upon completion of the search or inspection.
 Campus Safety will then send a written report of the findings to the Office of Student Conduct.

 Payment in full for room and board is due before the beginning of each academic term.
 All students must pay and maintain a $200 damage deposit as part of their application fee and admissions deposit.

 Damage billing is automatically applied to student accounts; therefore, the damage deposit needs to be maintained at the appropriate level at all times.
 This deposit is refunded upon request when a student permanently leaves campus housing or automatically upon graduation, provided there are no charges pending on the student's University account.

 Room and Board rates are typically updated each April for the following academic year.